Alpha Chi Omega holds domestic violence awareness event

 Alpha Chi Omega encouraged students to “Break the Silence” with an awareness campaign and activities on Fountain Mall Tuesday night.

-According to a 2015 USNews statistical report, domestic violence is defined as a pattern of abusive behavior in which someone uses physical, mental, sexual or other types of violence against a partner, spouse or relative.
+According to a 2015 USNews statistical report, domestic violence, or intimate partner violence, is defined as a pattern of abusive behavior in which someone uses physical, mental, sexual or other types of violence against a partner, spouse or relative.
 The report also states that someone experiences physical abuse every 60 seconds, and women between the age of 18 to 24 are most likely to suffer abuse at the hands of their current or former partner.

 To combat this issue of violence, Alpha Chi Omega became the first sorority to bring awareness to the issue of domestic violence, according to the Baylor Alpha Chi Omega website.
 Its outreach includes assisting victims and educating the surrounding community about domestic violence.
 The Baylor chapter of Alpha Chi Omega works closely with the Waco Family Abuse Center by helping the organization serve the residents there and fundraising to purchase essential items for the center.